 The Yellowstone Trail runs coast to coast.
 In Minnesota, it follows Highway 212 & 7.
 In 1959, Senator Leo Lauerman, R. of Olivia successfully led the passage of legislation officially declaring Highway 212 in Minnesota the Yellowstone Trail.

-The following articles are from the archives of local newspapers – the photograph shows the uncovering of the old Yellowstone Trail route in Buffalo Lake –
+The following articles are from the archives of local newspapers about Michael Dowling while running for governor and his obituary – the photograph shows the uncovering of the old Yellowstone Trail route in Buffalo Lake –